phamhanh/TempehWarden/README.md

 a simple SPDT microswitch may be used in which the common is connected to Vcc, and the normally open contact is connected to the backlight pin on the LCD </p>
-<p>Note: CellarWarden uses the GPIO numbers as specified by
+<p>Note: TempehWarden uses the GPIO numbers as specified by
 Broadcom,
 not the actual pin numbers.
 GPIO numbers can be determined for different RPi boards <a style="color: rgb(51, 255, 51);" href="http://pi.gadgetoid.com/pinout">here</a>.</p>